cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 Now it is time to buy some supplies and prepare your system.
 Obviously this class will need a computer that you can use to login into the remote machines and do your project.
-If you do not have such a computer, you can purchase a Raspbery Pi with power plug for about
+If you do not have such a computer, you can purchase a Raspberry Pi with power plug for about
 $50.
 Otherwise use your laptop or desktop.
 Detailed information about such hardware are provided in the Raspberry PI section.

-Residential students have access to about 100 Raspberry PIs in the Rasperry PI Lab in Smith Research Center (which may be relocated to MESH) Resdidential students will have mandatory projects for selected classes that will have to be done on the Raspberry PIs.
+Residential students have access to about 100 Raspberry PIs in the Raspberry PI Lab in Smith Research Center (which may be relocated to MESH) Residential students will have mandatory projects for selected classes that will have to be done on the Raspberry PIs.
 For online students this is optional.
 Please refer to your specific class.